Good Neighbor Policy

 Off-campus students must understand and appreciate that residents of a particular community have made a long-term commitment to their neighborhood; students are transient members of the community and usually remain only for the duration of their academic tenure.
 The quality of life and the overall character of a neighborhood can be greatly influenced by the behavior exercised by student residents.
 Displaying a respectful and courteous attitude may make the neighborhood a more pleasant place to live.
 In fact, some students may find participating in community service activities furthers their sense of belonging in their neighborhood.

-Families living in the neighborhoods around campus have the right to enjoy a reasonable level of peace and quiet.
+Families and individuals living in the neighborhoods around campus have the right to enjoy a reasonable level of peace and quiet.
 Students’ academic and personal schedules often conflict with the more routine schedules of families.
 Students are expected to exercise good judgment and be sensitive to the needs of their neighbors.

 Rowdiness, public drunkenness, disorderly conduct, and people partying outside with loud music or other noise is inconsistent with the university’s behavioral expectations.